-- is consistent with the financial statements and does not contain material misstatements; and

-- contains the information as required by Part 9 of Book 2 of the Dutch Civil Code.
+- is consistent with the financial statements and does not contain material misstatements; and - contains the information as required by Part 9 of Book 2 of the Dutch Civil Code for the Directors' Report and Other information.

 We have read the other information.
 Based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.